adopted-ember-addons/ember-data-factory-guy/README.md

   - nice way to get attibutes for a factory without making a model or payload
   - same arguments as make/build
   - no id is returned
+  - no relationship info returned ( yet )

 ```javascript

   import { attributesFor } from 'ember-data-factory-guy';